 In the 1990s, a master distiller visiting from Scotland, and a Brewmaster from a small brewery in Hood River, serendipitously crossed paths.
 Over a pint or two, they shared their labors of love and pondered a rather intriguing question: what would happen if beer and distilled spirits met somewhere along the way?
 The outcome of their inspiration was Full Sail’s Bourbon Barrel Aged Imperial Stout, an annual celebration of the best of American beer and American bourbon.
 With a tip of the hat to the Scotsman that inspired the idea, we offer this finely crafted beer for a limited time.

-Our Bourbon Aged Imperial Stout is a highly anticipated release from our brewmaster's cellar.
-This beer was brewed in December of 2012 and was carefully aged for a year in Kentucky Bourbon casks from Maker's Mark, Four Roses and Heaven Hill.
+Our Bourbon Aged Imperial Stout is a highly anticipated release from our Brewmaster's cellar.
+This beer was brewed in December of 2013 and was carefully aged for a year in Kentucky Bourbon casks from Jim Beam and Four Roses.
 This extended aging presents hints of vanilla and allows the Stout to pick up the flavors of the wood, bourbon and oak.
 The aging combined with the robust character of the Imperial Stout make for an extraordinary and wonderful taste experience.
 It has a strong roasted malt character and a full body.
 Chocolate and caramel nuances blend with the hops for a smooth Imperial Stout.
 It cellars well, Limited availability in 22oz. bottles and draft.
-Available February 2014 until it’s gone!
-ABV 9.84% IBUs: 40 (Formerly known as Black Gold) Video: "The Art and Science of Barrel Aged Beer"
+Available February 2015 until it’s gone!
+ABV 10.5% IBUs: 40 (Formerly known as Black Gold) Video: "The Art and Science of Barrel Aged Beer"

 As brewers we are always reliant on nature’s bounty, from the quality of the barley harvest to how the hops weathered through the Oregon summer.
 But no moment brings this relationship to sharper focus than our fresh hop beers.
 When we brew with fresh hops, timing is everything.
 There’s such a small window of time to take advantage of these fresh hops.
 We need to get them into the brew kettle within hours of picking while their oils and resins are still at their peak.
 It takes five to seven times more hops to brew a fresh hop beer, but it’s absolutely worth it.
 There are distinct flavors and aromas that you can only get brewing with fresh hops.